donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/tenoudji.jpg" alt="Tenoudji" width="200px"/>

 This one goes even deeper with wavelets and random signals, including filtering by a random signal.
 Again, it is very in-depth and very long, but if you're interested in signal processing, it's wonderful.
+This is not the same Tenoudji as the one that [wrote about quantum mechanics](https://www.amazon.com/Quantum-Mechanics-Vol-Claude-Cohen-Tannoudji/dp/047116433X) (fantastic book by the way).

 ### Finance